- The Epidaurus Theater was built in the 4th century BCE and is considered one of the best-preserved ancient theaters.

-The ancient open Theatre of Epidaurus dates back to 4th century BC and is located in the lush hills of the Peloponnese, just a 30-minute drive from the Saronic Gulf.
+The ancient open Theatre of Epidaurus dates back to the 4th century BC and is located in the lush hills of the Peloponnese, just a 30-minute drive from the Saronic Gulf.
 As one of the many UNESCO World Heritage Sites in Greece, it is undeniably unique for a multitude of reasons.

 It is argued that the Theatre of Epidaurus is the grandest and best-preserved in all of Greece, making it a must-see for travelers who come to Athens (Epidaurus is only 2 hours away from Athens!).